 2) Online agents & HMO management services

-After running a few Google searches with the expected keywords, I came across a few online HMO management services that offer solutions much more competitive rates than high-street agents (I’ll let you run your own searches as there isn’t anyone I can personally recommend).
-Of course, that’s what you’d expect from an online agent.
+After running a few Google searches with the expected keywords, I came across a few online HMO management services offering much more competitive rates than high-street agents.
 If you’re not up to scratch with the whole online agent ‘thing’, I recommend hustling through my online letting agent guide.